esciencecenter-digital-skills/teamwork-for-research-software-development/_episodes/04-kanban-intro.md

 represent one user story.
 Once on the board, these cards help everyone understand what the team is working on.

-Also, each card shold have "acceptance criteria" (AC).
-AC are a set of statements that define how a user story can be completed.
+Also, each card should have "acceptance criteria" (AC).
+AC is a set of statements that define how a user story can be completed.

 > ## Who writes acceptance criteria
 >
-> Generally speaking the "Product Owner" defines the product backlog, and
+> Generally speaking, the "Product Owner" defines the product backlog, and
 > acceptance criteria (AC).
 However, it is a good practice if team members
 > contribute to writing AC.
 >